Robust inference for threshold regression models: MODEL AND ESTIMATORS

 where $\mathbf{1}\left\{ \cdot \right\} $ denotes the indicator function and $x_{t}$ is a $k$-dimensional vector of regressors.
-The parameter $\gamma $ is referred to as change/break-point or threshold, taking values in a compact parameter space $\Gamma $, which is a subset of the interior on the domain of the threshold variable $q_{t}$.
+The parameter $\gamma $ is referred to as a threshold point, taking values in a compact parameter space $\Gamma $, which is a subset of the interior on the domain of the threshold variable $q_{t}$.
 It is worth mentioning that all our results hold true also when $q_{t}=t$, which is the case with structural break models.
 However, we have opted not to include this scenario for the sake of clarity and notational simplicity.
-In addition we shall remark that the assumption $\delta \neq 0$ implies that the model has a break which is either due to a kink or a jump.

-As mentioned in the introduction, our main interests are twofold.
-First to make inferences on the parameters $\alpha =\left( \beta ^{\prime },\delta ^{\prime }\right) ^{\prime }$ and $\gamma $ without knowing whether the threshold is due to a kink or a jump and secondly to test whether the regression model $\left( \ref{eq:model}\right) $ has a kink or a jump.
-Note that to accept that the model changes at $\gamma $ implies that $\delta \neq 0$.
-Since $q_{t}$ must be one of the elements of the covariate vector $x_{t}$ for the model to be continuous, i.e. to have a kink, in what follows we shall denote